Submit Article

 What Was the Outcome?

-The High Court dismissed the defendant's cross-appeal and allowed the Public Prosecutor's appeal, enhancing the sentence from 12 years' preventive detention to 20 years' preventive detention.
+"Accordingly, I dismissed the respondent’s cross-appeal and allowed the Public Prosecutor’s appeal, enhancing the period of preventive detention to the maximum term of 20 years." (at [28])

 Why Does This Case Matter?